Skip to Main Content

 Pros

-• Lower interest rate: Most people refinance to get a lower interest rate.
+• Potential lower interest rate: Most people refinance to get a lower interest rate.
 Getting a lower rate means you could pay less interest over the loan term if you don’t extend your repayment term.

-• More affordable payments: Refinancing is a good idea if you have an unmanageable monthly payment.
+• More affordable payments: Refinancing is a good idea if you have an unmanageable monthly payment and can qualify for a refinance.
 Extending your repayment term may ultimately increase the interest you pay, but it will also lower your monthly bill.

 Cons